anttijuu/CourseDeadlineCounter/README.markdown

 ![Deadline alert](images/deadline-notification.png)

-If the deadline is set to Friday next week at 16:00 hrs, and the deadline becomes "hot" one day before the deadline, the alert is shown Thursday next week at 16:00 hrs.
+If the deadline is set to, for example, Friday next week at 16:00 hrs, and the deadline becomes "hot" one day before the deadline, the alert is shown on Thursday next week at 16:00 hrs.
 No further alerts for the deadline are shown, unless the deadline is edited.

 You may revoke or configure the notification permissions for the app using the macOS Settings app.